veectro/dend_project_5/README.md

 ## Project Description

 In this Project an ETL Pipeline is implemented, which
+1. Creating the tables in the Redshift database if not exist
-1. copying from staging the data into redshift
+2. copying from staging the data into redshift
-2. load the data from the staging into fact-table
+3. load the data from the staging into fact-table
-3. load the data from the staging into dimension-table
+4. load the data from the staging into dimension-table
-4. run the data quality checks
+5. run the data quality checks

 ![pipeline](./assets/pipeline.png)